OCA/maintainer-tools/CONTRIBUTING.md

       not a summary of the code
     * Simple comments for parts of code which do things which are not immediately obvious
-    * Too many comments are usually a sign that the code is unreadable needs to be refactored
+    * Too many comments are usually a sign that the code is unreadable and needs to be refactored
 * Use meaningful variable/class/method names
 * If a function is too long or too indented due to loops, this is a sign that it needs to be refactored into smaller functions